-NYU School of Medicine trains future physicians with an innovative, flexible MD degree curriculum known as the Curriculum for the 21st Century, or C21.
+NYU Grossman School of Medicine trains future physicians with an innovative, flexible MD degree curriculum known as the Curriculum for the 21st Century, or C21.
 Our program enables students to master the skills necessary to succeed in medicine and provides opportunities to customize their studies at designated points in their training.